fulgidus/verba-volant/docs/index.md

 The features of VVSM will be as follow:

 ## MVP
-* The contract will contain data structures called _Items_, which will contain information concerning the represented _item_ (e.g.: A motorcycle or other vehicle)
+* The contract will contain data structures called `Items`, which will contain information concerning the represented `Item` (e.g.: A motorcycle or other vehicle)
-* The contract will contain informations regarding ownership of the _items_ (_Items_ will be owned by _Owners_)
+* The contract will contain informations regarding ownership of the `Items` (`Items` will be owned by `Owners`)
-* _Owners_ will be able to subscribe to the smart contract
+* `Owners` will be able to subscribe to the smart contract
-* The item will have a history of _events_, that may contain a string or a number as value and will have a timestamp of when they were inserted
+* The `Item` will have a history of `Events`, that may contain a string or a number as value and will have a timestamp of when they were inserted
-* No history _event_ will be deletable
+* No history `Event` will be deletable
 * No Item will be deletable
-* _Items_ ownership will be transferable
+* `Items` ownership will be transferable
-* Only an _Item owner_ will be able to add an _Event_ to an owned _item_, and only with a valid subscription
+* Only an _Item owner_ will be able to add an `Event` to an owned `Item`, and only with a valid subscription

 ### Possible further features
-* Enrich _item_'s info with a picture
+* Enrich `Item`'s info with a picture
-* Encrypt _Owners_ information
+* Encrypt `Owners` information
-* Add special data structures for service points, that are able to add events to an Item wothout being owners of said items
+* Add special data structures for service points, that are able to add events to an `Item` without being owners of said `Items`
-* Make _Service points_ able to edit an _Item_ only after the _Item's Owner_ has given them access to the item history
+* Make `Service Points` able to edit an `Item` only after the _Item's Owner_ has given them access to the Item history
-* Allow private _Items/history_ visible only to _Owners_ and authorized _Service points_
+* Allow private `Items`' history visible only to `Owners` and authorized `Service Points`
-* Regulate an _Item_ transfer in exchange of money, having the smart contract act as Escrow
+* Regulate an `Item` transfer in exchange of money, having the smart contract act as Escrow
   * Taxes/fees?

 # Learning how to make a Tezos smart contract